-Net patient service revenue for 2019 increased \$55.8 million from \$924.4 million in 2018, which represents a 6% increase.
-This increase is attributed to improved revenue cycle management and improved cash collections over the prior year along with an \$18.7 million increase in Indirect Medical Education received from CMS.
+Net patient service revenues for 2019 increased \$55.8 million from \$924.4 million in 2018, which represents a 6% increase.
+This increase is attributed to improved revenue cycle management and improved cash collections over the prior year along with an \$18.7 million increase in Indirect Medical Education received form NM Medicaid.